rstarkey/vf_codetest/README.md

 Author's notes
 ---------------

-This was written and tested on macOS Sierra (10.12.6) and Python 3.6.3 from brew.
+This was written and tested on macOS Sierra (10.12.6) and Python3 (3.6.3) from brew.

 There are Python 3.6 specific bits in the code.
 If you need this to run with a different version of python, please let me know.